Curriculum Vision, Ethos and Intent

 Pupils are encouraged to adhere to a simple set of expectations that are linked to a framework of rewards and sanctions.
 Adherence to this framework helps pupils to develop their ability to distinguish between "right" and "wrong".
 This is an important part of the way in which we prepare our pupils for life as young adults in society.

 Personal Development and SMSC in our curriculum

 All schools are charged with developing pupils’ knowledge and understanding of spiritual, moral, social and cultural issues and themes.
 Subject leaders complete an SMSC audit of their taught curriculum, and identify opportunities for teachers to engage pupils in wider debate.
 Our staff are expected to promote a sense of social conscience, empathy and appreciation of the diverse nature of modern Britain.

-Some elements of SMSC education are delivered through bespoke activities such as Personal Development lessons, theme days, assemblies, charity events, tutor set activities and the work of our student council.
+Our Personal Development curriculum is covered through a range of sessions including: Development lessons; theme days; assemblies; charity events; tutor set activities and the work of our student council.
 These activities provide pupils with opportunities to learn about their rights and responsibilities in society, based upon the ethos of "Work hard, be kind".

 Our students are encouraged to regard people of all faiths, races and cultures with respect and tolerance.
 Students have a weekly assembly on these themes.